-It will take you to places like the Garden of the Gods, Rocky Mountain National Park, Moab, UT, Yellowstone, Bozeman, MT, the Battle of Little BigHorn Battlefield and more.
+It will take you to places like the Garden of the Gods, Rocky Mountain National Park, Moab, UT, Yellowstone National Park, Bozeman, MT, the Battle of Little BigHorn Battlefield and more.

 I hope that it gives you some direction on what you can see and do while traveling to this wonderful part of the country.